 After endless job applications and interviews that didn’t materialize into offers, I struggled to find daily motivation.
 For so long my motivation was fueled by graduating and the idea of having a well-paying career.
 Now I had to redirect my focus into something else and I had no idea where to begin.
 During this time, I worked a few jobs as I needed a source of income, but I was never satisfied with what I was doing.
 While I was grateful for the work, I knew I wanted to be engaged in something that was meaningful to me.

 With the support and encouragement from my family, I took a brave step and decided to create this blog.
-Since childhood I’ve always had an interest in learning about the human body.
-After some brainstorming it seemed fitting to share that interest with others by creating a blog on health wellness.
+I’ve always had an interest in learning about the human body and psychology.
+After some brainstorming it seemed fitting to share that interest with others by creating a blog that discussed topics related to health wellness and personal develpment.
 Although I’m not using my degree in the way I planned, the knowledge and experiences I’ve gained from it are being utilized in a meaningful way to me.

-My dad told me that sometimes you have to look at adversity in life and realize “it’s not happening to you, it’s happening for you”.
-As I look back on how far I’ve come in my life I can say he’s right.
+Instead of viewing adversity as a negative occurance, I’ve learned to view adversity as something that’s not happening to me, it’s happening for me”.
 Without going through those uncertain and challenging moments I wouldn’t have the resiliency that I have today.
 Now I wake up each day motivated to create quality content that I’m passionate about.

 If you are facing adversity and uncertainty just know that each day does get better.
 There may be days when you have to look a little harder to find the light at the end of the tunnel, but know it is there.
 Keep putting one foot in front of the other and believe that better days are ahead 🙂